diegomendezp/Ironhack-lectures-v3/content/module3/02-Week2/Day 3/LT Notes - Redux.md

 // adds selected data from Redux store, as props to the component const mapStateToProps = (state) => {};
+//  addReduxDataToProps  // <-- More descriptive name

 // adds methods with actions, as props to the component const mapDispatchToProps = (dispatch) => {};
+//  addReduxActionsToProps // <-- More descriptive name

 //connect({get data from redux store}, {create dispatch methods})(Component)